riffomonas/RR_R25_2014/research_plan.md

 * Activities:
-  * Case study 1: The prospect of taping screen shots, print outs, command line argruments into a paper-based notebook
+  * Case study 1: The prospect of taping screen shots, print outs, command line arguments into a paper-based notebook
   * Case study 2: You, 3 months from now, are your most important collaborator.
   * Presentation: Define literate programming; introduce wikis, IPython notebooks, and knitr-based documents; differentiate between these options